 The Woodhaven Eco Culture Centre is located in Kelowna, British Columbia, in a 3.5 hectare nature conservancy, located at 969 Raymer Road.
 The Centre is a project of an agreement between the Regional District of the Central Okanagan and the Faculty of Creative and Critical Studies (FCCS) at the University of British Columbia.
-In this property, FCCS manages a large heritage home and its outdoor spaces.
+In this property, FCCS manages a large heritage home as well as accessory buildings for studio work, workshops and events.

 In return for a low rent to cover costs, graduate students or postdoctoral scholars whose research focusses on eco cultures live in the home during the academic year.
 A self contained studio apartment is used to house visiting artists and scholars all year round.
 There is a small Studio Cabin on the property that is an ideal place to hold seminars, small retreats, art projects, events, and meetings from April till October. (see “Retreat Rental” page)